DHLSmith/DPBIA_deep_feature_reweighting/README.md

 ### Base models

 To train base models on CelebA and Waterbirds, use the following commands.
+Damian Notes: These values match Section 6 of the paper, **NOT** Section 4.

+The paper does not say what SEED was used.

+momentum_decay defaults to 0.9
 ```bash
 # Waterbirds
 python3 train_classifier.py --output_dir=<OUTPUT_DIR> --pretrained_model \